benhur07b/benhur07b.github.io/_posts/2018-07-27-plugin-fridays-spreadsheet-layers-plugin.md

 I've discussed about how powerful, and sometimes underutilized, QGIS plugins are in a [previous post](https://benhur07b.github.io/2017-07-14-qgis-plugins.html).
 In this series, which I'm aptly calling **```#PluginFridays```**, I would like to highlight some of the plugins that I use in hopes that more people become aware of them and the power they bring to QGIS.

-If you don't know how to install plugins yet, you can check-out [this post](https://benhur07b.github.io/2017-07-14-qgis-plugins.html).
+If you don't know how to install plugins yet, you can check-out [this post for QGIS 2](https://benhur07b.github.io/2017-07-14-qgis-plugins.html) and [this post for QGIS 3](https://benhur07b.github.io/2018-10-08-qgis-plugins-3.0.html).

 This week, I'll take a look at a simple yet powerful (aren't all QGIS plugins like that?)
 QGIS plugin: the **```Spreadsheets Layers```** plugin.

 ## The Plugin
 You already probably know that you can load vector files, raster files, and even delimited text files like comma-separated value (CSV) files or tab-separated value (TSV) files in QGIS but did you know that you can also load spreadsheet files (like .xls and .xlsx from MS Excel and .ods from LibreOffice)?
 This is done through the **```Spreadsheet Layers```** plugin.

 You can install the **```Spreadsheet Layers```** plugin via **```Plugins -> Manage and Install Plugins```**.